lsHub-096/VGMMamba/README.md

 # VGMMamba

 Low-light image enhancement is a fundamental task in computer vision.
-Recently, Mamba-based architectures have attracted increasing attention due to their superior capability in modeling long-range dependencies and linear computational complexity.
+Recently, Mamba-based architectures have attracted increasing attention due to their superior capability in modeling long-range dependencies and linear computational complexity.
 However, existing methods still suffer from insufficient feature extraction and loss of visual information in practical applications.
 To address the limited feature representation during enhancement, we propose a Vision Guide Module (VGM) that introduces auxiliary visual cues throughout the enhancement process, enabling more effective restoration of image